zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-03-14-PCR-Protocol.md

 ### DNA and RNA Quality Check: 1% [Gel](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Gel-Protocol/) at 80V for 30 mins.

+Dilute 1kb ladder: 6 µL H2O, 2 µL of ladder, and 2 µL of loading dye, load 5 µL of this mixture per row.

-Load 4 uL of the 25 uL of PCR product into the gel.
+Load 4 µL of the 25 µL of PCR product into the gel.

 No loading dye needed to add to samples because of the green dye in the Master Mix.
 Use a 1kb DNA ladder.
 For POC mtORF, there should be 1 band at ~1000bp.
 For POR H2, there should be one band at ~1500bp but the paper (see above) has also reported cases of double banding, so if you see multiple bands for this primer set it will take some digging into the literature and possibly using other primer sets for that sample (see [base protocol and notes from Hollie](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/SpeciesID-via-PCR-Sanger-Sequencing.md) for notes about other _Porites_ primers sets, many of which we already have in the lab).
 Other bands are signs of potential contamination or off target amplification.

 ### Ethanol precipitation to clean up PCR product

-1. Add 2.1ul of 3M sodium acetate to each PCR reaction (1/10th the total voume)
+1. Add 2.1µL of 3M sodium acetate to each PCR reaction (1/10th the total voume)
-2. Add 69.3ul of **ice cold** 100% ethanol to each tube (3x the total volume after adding sodium acetate)
+2. Add 69.3µL of **ice cold** 100% ethanol to each tube (3x the total volume after adding sodium acetate)
 3. Pipette up and down to mix and transfer entire volume to a new labeled 1.5ml tube
 4. Place tubes in -80 ºC freezer for 1 hour or in the -20 ºC freezer overnight
 5. Spin for 30 minutes at 15,000rcf (room temp).
 Make sure all the tubes are facing the same way (hinges out).
 The DNA will pellet on the back wall
 6. Pipette off the liquid without disturbing the pellet.
 It will most likely be invisible.
-7. Add 200ul of **ice cold** 70% Ethanol
+7. Add 200µL of **ice cold** 70% Ethanol
 8. Spin for 15 minutes at 15,000rcf.
 This is to wash the pellet.
 Again make sure each tube is facing the same direction
 9. Pipette off the ethanol without disturbing the pellet
 10. Let dry at room temperature with the caps open for about 15 minutes or until all ethanol has evaporated
-11. Add 30ul of Tris to the pellet and pipette up and down to resuspend, go straight to nanodrop/qubit quantification or store cleaned PCR product in the -20 ºC freezer.
+11. Add 30µL of Tris to the pellet and pipette up and down to resuspend, go straight to nanodrop/qubit quantification or store cleaned PCR product in the -20 ºC freezer.

 ### Nanodrop or Qubit of cleaned PCR product